 Apply for funding

-- Trial serves patients’ interest and is patient-centered.
+- Trial must serve patients’ interest and should be patient-centred.

-- The commercial owner of the intervention (marketing authorisation holder for drugs) is not willing to provide full funding for the trial.
-This applies to drugs as well as to devices, machines ….
+- Or the commercial owner of the intervention (marketing authorisation holder for drugs) is not willing to provide full funding for the trial.

 - The leading clinical trial team has a track record of high-quality trials – preferentially investigator-driven trials – in the field relevant to the application.

-- Authorised and/or upcoming interventions in the specific cancer type and setting are limited (low competition).
+- Authorised and/or upcoming interventions in the specific cancer type and setting are limited.

 - Patient participation in the proposed trial will not be impeded by other ongoing trials in the same cancer type and setting.